nrinaudo/nrinaudo.github.com/_optics/libraries.md

 We've seen three major libraries that offered optics implementations.
 You're very likely to have heard of all three - scalaz because of all the drama and the other two because they're actually useful.
 Surely, the fact that our ecosystem has room enough for three implementations is a sign that optics are worth looking into?

 If you have to chose an optics library for a new project, my personal recommendation is to go with Monocle.
 Or whatever you already know and are comfortable with, I don't have any stake in Monocle and will not feel slighted if you were to disregard my advice.

-In the last part of this article, we'll see that while I've been pushing optics as a great way of working with ADTs, it's not *all* they're good for.

 [shapeless]:https://github.com/milessabin/shapeless
 [scalaz]:https://github.com/scalaz/scalaz